johngrahamreynolds/holographic_tensor_networks/README.md

-# holographic_tensor_networks
+# Computational Holography: Tensor Networks, RG Flow, and Emergent Geometry

-A repo housing broad study of holographic tensor networks as a realization of the AdS/MERA, AdS/CFT, and most general gauge/gravity dualities in theoretical physics
+This repo is home to my broad study of holographic tensor networks as an effective, phenomenological realization of the AdS/MERA, AdS/CFT, and most general gauge/gravity dualities in theoretical physics.

+## Abstract

+## Overview

+## Experiments

+## Appendices